Satwant201/Kaggle_projects/README.md

 # Kaggle_projects
-Code repos for kaggle competitions
+Code repos for kaggle competitions i have participated

 Problem Statement –
 This NIH Chest X-ray Dataset is comprised of 112,120 X-ray images with disease labels from 30,805 unique patients.